Typhoon Vicente: Macau

 On July 21 at 18:00 Macao Standard Time (MST) (10:00 UTC) after Vicente had come to within 800 km of Macau, the Macao Meteorological and Geophysical Bureau, issued the Signal No.1 for the Special Administrative Region.
 Signal No.3 was hoisted at 6:30 am on 23 July in response to the sudden turn of Vicente after a day of stalling.
 After Vicente intensified into a typhoon and moved further to the north, the Bureau hoisted Signal No. 8 NE at 7:00 pm on the same day.
 Vicente posed a threat of direct hit with its northwest track, but the Bureau did not consider issuing higher signals until the next day.
 By then, storm-force winds were all over the region, with 10-minute sustained winds reaching hurricane level on the 3 bridges.

-As Vicente started its direct hit on Macau, and the 3 bridges recorded hurricane, the Bureau finally announced at 1:12 am on 24 July, that the bureau would switch for a higher signal in 2 to 3 hours.
-The Bureau hoisted the Signal No. 9 at 2:15am, which was the first one since Typhoon York in 1999, as well as the first issuance after the transfer of sovereignty over Macau.
+As Vicente started its direct hit on Macau, the Bureau finally announced at 1:12 am on 24 July, that it would switch for a higher signal in 2 to 3 hours.
+The Bureau hoisted the Signal No. 9 at 2:15 am, which was the first one since Typhoon York in 1999, as well as the first issuance after the transfer of sovereignty over Macau.
 Vicente skirted at 40 km south-southwest of Macau at 3:00 am, which marked the closest point of approach to the region, and proved that Vicente was closer to Macau than Hong Kong.
 Despite recording hurricane in the region, as well as Vicente being closer to Macau, Signal No. 10 was not hoisted, which led to controversy along with the late issuance of Signal No. 9.
 As Vicente made landfall at Taishan, Guangdong, Signal No. 9 lasted for less than 3 hours, and was changed to Signal No. 8 SE at 5:00 am, which was subsequently switched to Signal No. 3 at 9:30 am.
 All signals were lowered at 4:20 pm on the same day.